 - one set of national notices.

-- you deal with the Department of Planning, Transport and Infrastructure for:
+- functions covered by the Department of Planning, Transport and Infrastructure:

-- local productivity initiatives (LPIs) will be retained and existing LPI permits, notices, exemptions and accreditations will be recognised under the HVNL.
+- local productivity initiatives (LPIs).
+Pre-existing LPI permits, notices, exemptions and accreditations are recognised under the HVNL.

 Concessional Mass Limits

-As a result of the introduction of the Heavy Vehicle National Law (HVNL), operators will no longer require an exemption in the form of a Gazette Notice to operate at Concessional Mass Limits.
+Under HVNL, operators do not require an exemption in the form of a Gazette Notice to operate at Concessional Mass Limits.
 Schedule 2 of the Heavy Vehicle (Mass, Dimension and Loading) National Regulation incorporates all conditions and requirements previously provided under the South Australian Gazette Notice.

 Permit application process for trips within South Australia

-From 27 February 2014, the Department of Planning, Transport and Infrastructure (DPTI) re-commenced processing permit applications for Class 1 oversize/overmass and special purpose vehicles and all Class 3 vehicles with routes entirely within South Australia.
+The Department of Planning, Transport and Infrastructure (DPTI) only process permit applications for Class 1 oversize/overmass and special purpose vehicles with routes entirely within South Australia.
 To learn more, visit permits for oversize and overmass heavy vehicles.